 What they actually do

-Did his neighbours and the local environmentalists make him Man of the Year for improving their quality of life? – they did not.
+Did his neighbours and the local environmentalists make him Man of the Year for improving their quality of life?
+They did not.
 No, instead Uncle Green came along with guns from the Environmental “Protection” Agency and charged him with 41 violations of the Clean Water Act.
 By the weird calculus of the commissars in the EPA, the dank water accumulated in the decaying tires made the site a “wetland.”
-Posgai was fined over $200,000 and jailed for 3 years.
+Posgai was fined over two hundred thousand dollars and jailed for three years.

 When those smooth-talking Pols were soliciting your vote by telling you how they’d done so much to protect the environment, that must be what they meant.

 ITEM: Riverside Rats.
-Riverside, CA is near the intergalactic headquarters of the Green Lobby, and 76,000 acres of it was set aside as a preserve for the Kangaroo Rat, courtesy of the force of government.
-Its favourite rat needs bush cover, so homeowners there were ordered not to clear brushwood on their own property and threatened with $100,000 fines if they did.
+Riverside, CA is near the intergalactic headquarters of the Green Lobby, and seventy-six thousand acres of it was set aside as a preserve for the Kangaroo Rat, courtesy of the force of government.
+Its favourite rat needs bush cover, so homeowners there were ordered not to clear brushwood on their own property and threatened with one hundred thousand dollars fines if they did.
 So, they didn’t.

 Then came the fires, on 26 October 1993.
 We probably watched them on television, though I bet the reporters forgot to mention the cause.
 Fires strike quite often in Southern Cal, so they were totally predictable.
 Scores of homes were destroyed, because the fire spread from bush to bush.
 Former homeowner Yshmael Garcia put it well, as reported in Jarret Wollstein’s ISIL paper, “The Green Gestapo”: “My home was destroyed by a bunch of bureaucrats in suits and so-called environmentalists who say animals are more important than people.”
 (ISIL, 1800 Market St, San Francisco, CA 94102.)
 The fire killed the rats anyway, so they were even wrong about their claimed aim.